90 Years and Counting…

 Another goal was to establish a museum that would be the focal point for the collection and preservation of artifacts, memorabilia, and records representative of the rich heritage of the County.
 In 1965, the old Wheaton Library building, the Adams Memorial Library, was purchased by Edwin F. and Lois Deicke and presented as a gift to the Society.
 The Society then deeded the property to DuPage County.
 In 1967, the DuPage County Historical Museum, a department of the County government, opened its doors.
 The Society was the main support group for the Museum until 2004.
 The DuPage County Historical Museum is now a part of the Wheaton Park District.

-The DuPage County Historical Society continues to promote and preserve the history of DuPage County through publications, tours, lectures, the presentation of History Recognition Awards, and cooperative efforts with other DuPage County historical organizations.
+The DuPage County Historical Society continues to promote and preserve the history of DuPage County through publications, lectures, the presentation of History Recognition Awards, and cooperative efforts with other DuPage County historical organizations.
 It has gained widespread recognition for its publications and historical programs and its efforts related to preserving the County’s history.
 Its most recent publications are the award-winning DuPage Roots, the 1874 DuPage County Atlas, Bugles in a Dream: DuPage County in the Civil War, The Potawatomi Indians of DuPage County, the magazine DuPage History, and the “Historic St. Charles Road Driving Tour” brochure.

 Most especially, the Society is embracing 21st century technology to further its mission.
-Recently, DuPage Roots was digitized and placed on this website to make the history of the county and its individual municipalities accessible to anyone, anywhere, at anytime.
+The DuPage Roots was digitized and placed on this website to make the history of the county and its individual municipalities accessible to anyone, anywhere, at anytime.
 Future plans include updating the DuPage Roots histories and also making other out-of-print materials available on this website.

 DuPage County Historical Society Officers & Board Members